 By having a multi-step invoice process, you have the option to create invoices before you’re ready to send them, and before they count toward the income in your accounting.

 Click to the next page to learn about sending your invoice →

 - Enter your client’s email (if you haven’t already).

 - Enter a message for your client.

 - Click Send.

-- Gmail, Outlook, Yahoo: You also have the option to send the invoice using your own email account.
-Click Send Invoice, then select the “Gmail, Outlook, Yahoo” tab and follow the instructions.
+Gmail, Outlook and Yahoo: You also have the option to send the invoice using your own email account.
+Navigate to Sales & Payments > Invoices, click on the small dropdown arrow beside the invoice, and select the “Send by Gmail, Outlook, Yahoo” option.
 Wave will automatically create an email that includes a link to the invoice you’re sending.

-Charge a Credit Card
+Charging a Credit Card

-- Click Charge a Credit Card.
+- Select Charge a credit card.

-- Click Submit Payment.
+- Submit Payment.
 Your customer’s card will be charged, your invoice will be marked as paid, and your accounting information will be updated automatically.